 You can browse Kentucky haunted houses by region, event type, and even level of scariness (phew) on the Kentucky Haunted Houses website.

-If you’ve ever watched a TV show about the most haunted places in the world, then you’ve probably heard of the Waverly Hills Sanitorium – it’s featured on just about all of them.
-In the early 1900s, Louisville was ravaged by an outbreak of tuberculosis, known as the “White Plague,” and the Sanitorium was built to house the sick and dying.
+If you’ve ever watched a TV show about the most haunted places in the world, then you’ve probably heard of the Waverly Hills Sanatorium – it’s featured on just about all of them.
+In the early 1900s, Louisville was ravaged by an outbreak of tuberculosis, known as the “White Plague,” and the Sanatorium was built to house the sick and dying.

-Louisville’s old tuberculosis Sanitorium was filled to the brim during the first half of the 1900s.
-There were so many dead that the Sanitorium built an infamous body chute to send the deceased directly down the hill to the crematorium.
+Louisville’s old tuberculosis Sanatorium was filled to the brim during the first half of the 1900s.
+There were so many dead that the Sanatorium built an infamous body chute to send the deceased directly down the hill to the crematorium.
 Creepy!

 Later on, the building became a prison, had a brief stint as the proposed site of the world’s largest statue of Jesus (plans fell through), and finally, came to rest in peace as a haunted attraction.